-We're just one episode away from the end of the last season of Game of Thrones and the general consensus seems to be that the writers are, uh, not exactly sticking the landing.
+We're just one episode away from the end of the last season of Game of Thrones and a common sentiment seems to be that the writers are, uh, not exactly sticking the landing.
 The last few episodes may have had their moments, but every little sliver of brilliance—like that morose drunken hangout the night before the Battle of Winterfell, or Tyrion's tearful goodbye with Jaime, or basically any moment Peter Dinklage is on screen—feels drowned out by the hurried plot mechanics, exhausting battle sequences, and coffee cups.
 And extras on fire.
 So, so, so many random extras on fire.

 Narrative arcs that would've gotten an entire season's worth of screen time in past seasons, like Jaime's brief and doomed romance with Brienne, are mashed into a few quick scenes and then brushed off.
 Euron Greyjoy?
 Killed off by the Kingslayer in one of the worst on-screen fights since Dorne.
 Even the season's biggest revelation, Daenerys's heel-turn as the Mad Queen, felt brutally rushed, regardless of the fact that the show's been telegraphing the twist since 2016.
 The show that once spent an entire episode focused on trying to cross a bridge is long gone.
 And this spectacle-heavy, character-light last season is what we're left with, apparently.